 One would say it feels like home.

-Home for artists where they can come to create and a home for spectators to come and see their creations.
-But home for those who seek shelter from the chaos of the city as well.
-The TPM is not your typical theater, it is a heterotopia: like Michel Foucault's concept, the TPM provides a safe place for our dreams yet firmly roots itself in reality by promoting openness, celebration, and surprises.
+A place where artists can create and where spectators can discover their artistic creations.
+But also home for those who seek shelter from the chaos of the city.
+The TPM is not your typical theater, it is a heterotopia : like Michel Foucault's concept, the TPM provides a safe place for our dreams yet firmly roots itself in reality by promoting openness, celebration, and surprises.

-As a National Drama Center, the Public Theater of Montreuil is a space to encourage artistic production.
+As a National Drama Center, the Public Theater of Montreuil supports artistic production.
 The TPM aspires to reveal the multifaceted nature of contemporary creation and redefine the spectator experience as diversity and vitality are now rapidly growing aspects of the performing arts.

 Thus, six artistic teams from multidisciplinary backgrounds were appointed as associate artists to the TPM until 2025: